ViNG: Learning Open-World Navigation with Visual Goals: Introduction

 Visual navigation in complex environments poses several challenges: (i) difficulty in faithfully modeling the complex dynamics and nuanced environmental interactions; (ii) reacting to high-dimensional observations; (iii) cost and safety constraints on collecting data, requiring learning from previously collected (i.e., ``offline'') experience; and (iv) generalizing effecticely across different settings and environments.
 Planning algorithms achieve many of these desiderata, but their efficacy depends on having the right representation of the task; it remains unclear how to apply many planning algorithms to tasks with image-based observations.
 On the other hand, humans seemingly have little difficulty navigating complex environments from first-person observations, without GPS or maps, if they have seen the environment before.
 Humans and animals are known to use ``mental maps'' that rely on landmarks and other cues~\cite{okeefe1978map, gillner1998map, foo2005map}, and rely heavily on learning.
 Further, in the absence of spatial positional information (e.g., GPS or maps), specification of a navigational goal itself becomes challenging, since locational goals require the robot to be able to compare its location to the target.

-In this paper, we study learning-based methods for navigation that can similarly utilize graph-structured ``mental maps'' that are non-geometric in nature, and can enable a robot to navigate in real.
+In this paper, we study learning-based methods for navigation that can similarly utilize graph-structured ``mental maps'' that are non-geometric in nature, and can enable a robot to navigate in the real-world.
 We use a natural and intuitive mechanism for specifying goals -- where the user provides the robot with a picture of the desired destination.
-In the same manner that humans navigate toward previously seen landmarks, our goal is to enable the robot to navigate to a visually indicated goal.
+Inspired by humans navigating toward previously seen landmarks, our goal is to enable the robot to navigate to a visually indicated goal.
 Crucially, such a goal specification scheme does not presume any prior geometric knowledge of the scene, while still providing enough information for the robot to perform the task.
-An example of such a task is shown in Fig.~\ref{fig:teaser}.
+Fig.~\ref{fig:teaser} shows an example of such a task.

 Towards satisfying these requirements, we present a fully autonomous, self-supervised mobile robot platform for visual goal-reaching in outdoor, unstructured environments which we call \sysName -- visual navigation with goals.
 Our approach combines the strengths of dynamical distance learning and graph search.
 We first learn a function that predicts the \emph{dynamical} distance between pairs of observations, estimating how many time steps are needed to transition between them.
 We then use this learned dynamical distance to embed past observations into a topological graph, and plan over this graph.
 This process makes no geometric assumptions about the environment: reachability is determined entirely by learning from data.
 Unlike pure planning-based approaches, our method scales to high-dimensional observations and hard-to-model dynamics, and does not assume access to any ground-truth spatial information.
 Unlike pure learning-based approaches, our method effectively learns from offline experience and reasons over long horizons.
 Unlike prior methods that combine planning and learning, \sysName learns from offline, real-world data, and does not require a simulator or online data collection.